Order Cadence

 Domestic supplier, weekly orders.
 You order every Monday.
 ReplenishRadar calculates you need 6 units of SKU-A, 12 of SKU-B, and 0 of SKU-C (you have enough).
 Monday morning, open the app, review the picklist, send it.
 Done until next Monday.

 China supplier, quarterly orders.
 You place one large order every 3 months.
 ReplenishRadar calculates the quantities to last the full quarter, accounting for seasonal demand changes and the 45-day shipping lead time.
-When your supplier is ready to ship, ReplenishRadar generates the FBA inbound plan and box labels.
-Your supplier applies the labels and ships straight to Amazon.
-No warehouse needed.
+For direct-to-FBA POs, the receiving plan stays connected to your FBA inbound workflow so the PO and Amazon replenishment plan do not drift apart.

 FBA restocking, biweekly.
 You send inventory to Amazon on the 1st and 15th.
 ReplenishRadar tells you how many units to send based on FBA sell-through rates, current FBA stock, and in-transit shipments.

-Inventory Planner, SoStocked, Prediko, Cin7, and every spreadsheet-based system answer one question: "How much should I order?"
-ReplenishRadar answers a harder question: "How much should I order right now to last until my next order day?"
+Most planning tools start with one question: "How much should I order?"
+ReplenishRadar answers the operational version: "How much should I order right now to last until the next order day for this supplier?"
 That requires knowing your schedule, not just your stock levels.

 Related Features